thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

       * Used for tracking query dependencies.
       * Talk about tradeoffs
         * Fingerprinting is important for persistence.

+    * As key might imply, we'll use this as the key of lots of hashmaps
+      * Our color map uses this key to track the color of keys.
+      * We key our cached query results by `QueryKey`.
+      * Dependencies are tracked by `QueryKey`.

   * `QueryContext` runs our queries
     * All of our queries are methods on `QueryContext`